2 inmates seek execution stays from Arkansas high court

 LITTLE ROCK, Ark.
-(AP) — The first two inmates facing lethal injection under Arkansas’ unprecedented multiple execution plan are seeking a stay from the state Supreme Court.
+(AP) — The first two inmates facing lethal injection under Arkansas’ unprecedented multiple execution plan asked the state Supreme Court for a stay Wednesday while the nation’s highest court takes up a case that could bolster arguments about their mental fitness.

-Attorneys for Don Davis and Bruce Ward asked justices Wednesday to block their executions, scheduled for Monday, while the U.S. Supreme Court takes up a case concerning access to independent mental health experts by defendants.
-The U.S. high court is set to hold oral arguments in that case April 24, a week after the two are set to be put to death.
+Attorneys for Don Davis and Bruce Ward asked justices to block their executions, scheduled for Monday, while the U.S. Supreme Court takes up a case concerning access to independent mental health experts by defendants.
+The U.S. high court is set to hold oral arguments in that case April 24, a week after Ward and Davis are set to be put to death.
+The two men are among seven who face execution over a 10-day period.

-The inmates’ attorneys say they were denied access to independent mental health experts in their cases.
+Ward and Davis’ attorneys say they were denied access to independent mental health experts in their cases.
+They’ve argued that Ward has a lifelong history of severe mental illness and that Davis has an IQ in the range of intellectual disability.

-The two men are among seven inmates Arkansas plans to put to death over a 10-day period.
-The filing is among a flurry of lawsuits aimed at halting the executions.
+Attorney General Leslie Rutledge’s office said she’s reviewing the filing but continues to expect the executions will go ahead as scheduled.

 Most Read Stories